Industrial Piercings: Guide & Images

 How Much Does An Industrial Piercing Cost?

 Which part of the world you’re getting your industrial piercing in will also play a role in how much you’ll pay for it.
-You’ll pay more in Chicago than you would in a small town.
-But, on the flip side, those small-town piercers won’t do the procedure as often as higher-volume shops would.
-So while you may be paying more, you’ll be getting a more experienced piercer.
+You’ll pay more in a city than you would in a small town.
+Though, on the flip side, those small-town piercers won’t do the procedure as often as higher-volume shops would.
+Therefore, while you may be paying more, you’ll be getting a more experienced piercer.

 Instead of focusing solely on the price you’ll pay, look at it as an investment in your future and your health.
 By far, the important thing is that your piercer will do a great job and pay attention to hygiene while he’s doing it.